SparseLinearAlgebra/cuBool/README.md

 > without cuda backend support.

-Before the CUDA setup process, validate your system NVIDIA driver with `nvidia-smi` command. if it is need, install required driver via `ubuntu-drivers devices` and `apt install <driver>` commands respectively.
+Before the CUDA setup process, validate your system NVIDIA driver with `nvidia-smi` command.
+Install required driver via `ubuntu-drivers devices` and `apt install <driver>` commands respectively.

 The following commands grubs the required GCC compilers for the CC and CXX compiling